VIBTOBIlab/DecoNFlow/docs/usage.md

 ### wgbs_tools arguments

-Alternatively to DSS and limma DMR selection, one can choose to use wgbs*tools, a software developed by the same authors of [UXM](https://www.nature.com/articles/s41586-022-05580-6).
+Alternatively to DMRfinder and limma DMR selection, one can choose to use _wgbs_tools_, a software developed by the same authors of [UXM](https://www.nature.com/articles/s41586-022-05580-6).
 This software is necessary to perform the preprocessing and generate a UXM-like atlas.
 However, this atlas will automatically be converted into a standard atlas that can be used by "classical" deconvolution tools when these are specified with the corresponding flag.
-To use \_wgbs_tools* selection, you will need to create a samplesheet (`--ref_bams`) similar to `--input` but with paths to `bam` (and .bam.bai) files instead of .cov files:
+To use _wgbs_tools_ selection, you will need to create a samplesheet (`--ref_bams`) similar to `--input` but with paths to `bam` (and .bam.bai) files instead of .cov files:

 `ref_bams.csv`